WelshDan/quiztime/README.md

 #### 6.2 Unresolved issues

-Taking the two points from **5.1 Manual Testing** - **Tests without expected outcome**
-- Test nr.3 - Choose difficulty level<br>
-On entering a letter instead of a number, the following message is displayed:
-“Invalid data: invalid literal for int() with base 10: 'a'Please try again.”<br>
-There should be an extra error handling inserted to replace that text

-- Test nr.6 - Target score<br>
-On entering a letter instead of a number, the following message is displayed:
-“Invalid data: invalid literal for int() with base 10: 'a'Please try again.”<br>
-There should be an extra error handling inserted to replace that text

 There have been issues with some of the dependencies on the requirements.txt file and when starting up a new workspace in Codeanywhere after a bug, and loading up the requirements.txt, I had lots more dependencies that were necessary and they started to give me problems during depolyment (see the deployment picture below).
 Since I created this new workspace, upon loading up the workspace in Codeanywhere to work in the workspace, I have to complete a few installation steps before the errors are cleared.<br>
 The following dependencies need to be installed and in this order:
 - sudo apt install libcairo2-dev pkg-config python3-dev